Crossing the Rubicon: what is it about?

-My premise is that if we structure our lives around the virtues of compassion, gratitude, acceptance, accurate perspective and positivity, mind sets can be managed and controlled.
+Crossing the Rubicon shows you how to structure our lives around the virtues of compassion, gratitude, acceptance, accurate perspective and positivity, so that our mind sets can be managed effectively.

 This book places the reader on a clear journey of self-discovery, self-realisation and self-development.